What happens when you don’t have a solid sales enablement strategy?

 Improved alignment with marketing

-An effective way to achieve this is through an ongoing collaboration between your sales, marketing, and product development teams.
+An effective way to achieve this is through ongoing collaboration between your sales, marketing, and product development teams.

-Moreover, working with the product development team gives your salespeople a better understanding of the product or service’s key features and selling points.
+Working with the product development team gives your salespeople a better understanding of the product or service’s key features and selling points.

 This can aid and improve sales pitches.